 Andorra Goes to Keswick Mountain Festival

 LOTUS was challenged with positioning Andorra as a summer activity destination offering a viable alternative to more well-known Alpine destinations and growing visitor numbers through the traditional quiet summer months.
 The volume of tourists visit in winter where the principality is known for its value for money ski offering.

-As part of an ongoing comprehensive trade and PR strategy LOTUS took Visit Andorra to the Lake District as a sponsor and exhibitor at the Keswick Mountain Festival in May 2015.
+As part of an ongoing comprehensive trade and PR strategy LOTUS took Visit Andorra to the Lake District as a sponsor and exhibitor at the Keswick Mountain Festival.